-The District has entered into lease agreements for various equipment including copiers and postage meters.
-The leases have various termination dates through August 2023.
+The District has entered into lease agreements for copiers.
+The leases have termination dates of August 2023.
 These leases include monthly payments of principal and interest at rates ranging from 5.67% to 9.70%.
 The leases are secured by the underlying equipment.